Fitvicky06/flask/README.md

 # flask
 simple portfolio using flask.

+structure :-
+created a folder name portfolio whhere app.py is my main file .
+Then created a folder named templates where my html files are placed. later created a folder named static where my css file is placed.

 terms new to me :-
 1.templates
    Folder that contains all HTML pages.
 Flask looks here for render_template().